Cathkin Blazes Community Football Club co-founder. Created and led trauma-informed outreach sessions for survivors in 2023

 Challenges

-Many rape support services are designed exclusively for individuals who identify as women, leaving a gap in provision for trans and non-binary people who have experienced violence.
-These services often focus on wellbeing activities such as yoga or crafts, which are valuable, but they tend to reinforce gendered expectations around healing.
-Football offers an opportunity to reclaim a traditionally male-dominated space and reconnect with the body through movement that is not typically framed as feminine.
+Many rape support services are designed only for women, leaving trans and non‑binary people without the same access.
+While activities like yoga or crafts can be valuable, they often reinforce gendered expectations around healing.
+Football offers something different: a chance to reclaim a traditionally male‑dominated space and reconnect with the body through movement that isn’t framed as feminine.

-Gender-based violence frequently leads to isolation, emotional distress, and financial hardship, including loss of income, relocation costs, and legal expenses.
-In this context, a free, community-based group that fosters connection and peer support can offer meaningful benefits.
+Gender‑based violence can also bring practical barriers: declining health from becoming isolated and financial hardship from things like lost income, relocation or legal costs.
+In that context, a free, community‑based group that fosters connection and peer support can make a real difference.

 Process

-The football sessions for survivors used the same mix of drills and games as our regular training, but we made essential changes to the promotion, structure, and support of the sessions.
+The survivor sessions used the same mix of drills and games as our regular training, but we adapted the promotion, structure, and support to meet participants’ needs.

-A trauma-informed approach was essential.
-We continuously adapted the sessions to ensure safety, emotional wellbeing, and inclusivity for all participants.
+A trauma‑informed approach was essential.
+We continuously adapted the sessions to ensure safety, emotional wellbeing, and inclusivity for everyone.

 Impact

-The survivor-focused football sessions have had a significant impact on both individual participants and the wider Cathkin Blazes community.
-A former participant from last year’s programme now serves as this year’s support worker, replacing the previous role held by Glasgow Rape Crisis.
-This transition keeps lived experience at the centre of the sessions.
+The survivor‑focused football sessions have had a lasting impact on individuals and on Cathkin Blazes as a whole.
+One participant from last year’s programme now serves as this year’s support worker, keeping lived experience at the centre of the sessions.

-The sessions created a safe and inclusive space for individuals who had experienced isolation due to gender-based violence.
-Participants built new friendships, reconnected with their community, and engaged in sport in a way that felt empowering.
-Three individuals from the first cohort joined the club’s committee, five now play competitively, and many others continue to attend regular training sessions.
-Feedback showed that all participants wanted to continue playing football, and most reported increased confidence in social settings.
+The sessions created a safe, inclusive space for people who had felt isolated due to gender‑based violence.
+Participants built friendships, reconnected with their community, and engaged in sport in ways that felt empowering.
+From the first cohort, three people joined the club’s committee, five now play competitively, and many continue to attend regular training.
+Feedback showed that everyone wanted to keep playing, and most reported greater confidence in social settings.

-Designed in consultation with survivor-led projects, the sessions were carefully structured to ensure participants felt supported and valued.
-While they followed the format of typical football training, the presence of a support worker and a trauma-informed approach helped create emotional safety.
+Designed in consultation with survivor‑led projects, the sessions followed the format of typical football training but added a support worker and trauma‑informed practices to create emotional safety.
 The programme showed that football can be a therapeutic alternative to traditional wellbeing activities, especially for those excluded from gendered services.

-Beyond individual outcomes, the sessions strengthened the club’s infrastructure.
-Cathkin Blazes now has more than 20 committee members, with regular feedback sessions helping shape its operations.
-The programme also addressed key barriers to sport access, including cost, lack of experience, and low fitness levels.
-It provided inclusive support for trans and non-binary individuals, filling a gap left by mainstream services.
+Beyond individual outcomes, the sessions strengthened the club itself.
+Cathkin Blazes now has more than 20 committee members, with regular feedback shaping how it runs.
+The programme also tackled barriers to sport access (cost, lack of experience, and low fitness levels) while providing inclusive support for trans and non‑binary participants, filling a gap left by mainstream services.